tea2x/quantum-purse-key-vault/README.npm.md

    *
    * **Async**: Yes
    */
-  export_seed_phrase(password: Uint8Array): Promise<Uint8Array>;
+  export_seed_phrase(js_password: Uint8Array): Promise<Uint8Array>;
   /**
    * Sign and produce a valid signature for the Quantum Resistant lock script.
    *
    * **Parameters**:
-   * - `password: Uint8Array` - The password used to decrypt the private key.
+   * - `js_password: Uint8Array` - The password used to decrypt the private key, input from js env.
    * - `lock_args: String` - The hex-encoded lock script's arguments corresponding to the SPHINCS+ public key of the account that signs.
-This is a CKB specific thing, check https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0022-transaction-structure/script-p2.png for more information.
+   *    This is a CKB specific thing, check https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0022-transaction-structure/script-p2.png for more information.
    * - `message: Uint8Array` - The message to be signed.
    *
    * **Returns**: